 With a standby attorney appointed to assist him, Beeman represented himself at his retrial, which opened in September 1979 before Judge Robert L. Ford and a jury.
 The prosecution’s case remained the same, but the defense case was substantially stronger.

 Five former Ashtabula County Jail prisoners testified that they had heard Liuzzo say that he, not Beeman, had committed the murder.
-On October 4, 1979, the jury found Beeman not guilty, officially exonerating him of the crime for which he had spent more than 13 years behind bars.
+On October 4, 1979, the jury acquitted Beeman and he was released.

 - Michael Radelet